-Sarah Breger is the deputy editor of Moment Magazine and director of the Daniel Pearl Investigative Initiative.
+Sarah Breger came to Moment in 2009 as a Rabbi Harold S. White Fellow and became Deputy Editor in 2014.
+She is also the director of the Daniel Pearl Investigative Journalism Initiative.
 While at Moment she has won numerous awards, including first place for religion reporting of the year from the Religion News Association and first place for Best In-Depth Newswriting on Religion from the American Academy of Religion.
 She is a graduate of the Columbia Graduate School of Journalism and the University of Pennsylvania.
-You can read her writing here.
+Read her writing here.

 Ellen Wexler is a journalist based in Washington, DC.
 She was a finalist for the 2018 Mirror Awards for her story on Whitefish, Montana, “After the Cyber Storm.”
 She previously covered education at Inside Higher Ed, The Chronicle of Higher Education and Education Week.
 She is a graduate of the College of William and Mary.
 Read her writing here.

 Amy E. Schwartz received a degree in literature from Harvard University.
 She worked at Harper’s Magazine and The New Republic before joining the Washington Post, where she was an editorial writer and op-ed columnist on cultural issues from 1985 to 2002.
 Schwartz has also lived in and reported from France, Germany and Turkey.
 Read her writing here.

 Arts & Articles Editor: Diane M. Bolz